-The Woolery – They have a large selection of pin looms from various manufacturers.
+The Woolery has a large selection of pin looms from various manufacturers.

 I have used Hazel Rose Looms for years.
 They are a husband and wife team.
-They specialize in the 4” pin looms but also have many other options.
-Be sure and check out their Facebook Page, too.
-I purchased the 3 ½ “ loom I used in this instruction from Hazel Rose Looms.
+They specialize in the 4″ pin looms and have many other options.
+Be sure to check out their Facebook Page.
+I purchased the 3 ½ “loom I used in this instruction from Hazel Rose Looms.

 In the early 1990s, Carol Leigh of Hillcreek Fiber Studio was my first introduction to loom weaving.
-They supply triangle looms (tri-looms).
-They now sell tri-looms, square looms, rectangular looms, tripod stands, and adjustable-size looms.
+They sell tri-looms, square looms, rectangular looms, tripod stands, and adjustable-size looms.
 I highly recommend Carol Leigh’s book on Continuous Strand weaving.
-She covers Diagonal Weaving on a Square Loom.
+In her books, she also covers Diagonal Weaving on a Square Loom.